First...what is a cat lounge?

 We have made some adjustments to our usual routines to accommodate safe & sanitary practices for our guests due to COVID-19.
 Please review our new procedures before your next visit.

 Q. How much is admission?

 A. Admission is charged for your time in the lounge to cover the overhead of keeping the doors open and the cats happy.
 Admission pays the cats’ rent, keeps the lights on, internet connected, and buys them food, toys, and furniture to keep the lounge area comfortable.
-We have to limit the number of people entering to maintain a calm environment for the benefit of resident cats.
+We limit the number of people entering to maintain a safe & calm environment for the benefit of resident cats.